AIDASoft/run-lcg-view/README.md

 ## Instructions

 # Prerequisites
 This action depends on the user to call the companion action `uses: cvmfs-contrib/github-action-cvmfs@v2` before using `uses: aidasoft/run-lcg-view@v1`, which will install CVMFS on the node.
-GitHub Actions currently do not support to call from within `run-lcg-view` the action `github-action-cvmfs`, this needs to be done explicitly by the user.
+GitHub Actions currently do not support calling the action `github-action-cvmfs` from within `run-lcg-view`, this needs to be done explicitly by the user.

 # Example